alexissolisruiz/MyFitnessPal_Personal_Log_Analysis/README.md

 This project focuses on extracting, analyzing, and visualizing personal food logs and my own weight trends from **MyFitnessPal** for the year **2024**.

 By leveraging **MySQL, Tableau, and CSV data exports**, this analysis aims to provide insights into dietary habits, calorie intake, and weight fluctuations over time.
 These are only a number of queries that I could have created to filter the data.
+To find visualization of these queries, head to my [Tableau Public]( https://public.tableau.com/app/profile/alexis.solis.ruiz/vizzes) profile!

 ## Features